rhdhorchestrator/orchestrator-demo/05_events/README.md

 ```
 You can also expose a route for the `cloudevent-listener` so you can trigger the event from outside the pod.

 `BROKER_URL` is populated with a command assuming the broker is in the same namespace as the workflow.
 If that is not the case, update the command with your value.
+> [!WARNING]
+> The `sontaflow-infra ` namespace has `NetworkPolicies` in place to prevent access from unknown/unauthorized namespace/pods.
+If the broker is not in the same namespace as the workflow, you may need to add a new `NetworkPolicy` to allow access from the broker's namespace.